Skip main navigation

 We’ve combined our passion for sight with your need for convenience.
 There’s an Independent Doctor of Optometry* inside or next door to almost every LensCrafters store.
-These doctors are dedicated to eyecare.
+These optometrists are dedicated to eyecare.
 In their offices, you’ll find state of the art technology, including the latest patient-friendly tools, which enable your doctor to write you an accurate prescription.
-And when you’re finished, you can have your glasses made at LensCrafters, often in under an hour.
+And when you’re finished, you can have your glasses made at LensCrafters and fit by our optician, often in under an hour.

 Innovation in the Eye Doctor’s Office*

 Our commitment to innovation sets us apart from other eyecare providers.
 One of the newer technologies you’ll find in your doctor’s office is the optomap® Retinal Exam.

 Optomap® lets your eye doctor examine your eyes thoroughly, without dilating them.
 In about 1/4 of a second, a laser digitally scans your eye and captures a colored image of key elements in your visual system.
 Your optometrist will immediately review and explain the results side by side with you.

 Because your eyes are not dilated, you can comfortably go about the rest of your day.
 Ask your doctor if their office uses optomap®, and if it's right for you.
 Your eye, as seen by Optomap®

 Vision insurance can cover some of the costs associated with an eye exam, including your new eyeglasses and contact lenses.
 LensCrafters accepts many vision insurance plans and Flexible Spending Dollars.
 We also offer discounts on frames and lenses when you update your prescription.

 A keratometer is used to measure the curvature and reflection of the front of the cornea.
 It’s used to diagnose astigmatism, and to determine the degree of existing astigmatism (a condition that impairs vision and results from a misshapen lens or cornea).